dielomawsome/TechEd/CAP/CreateApplication.md

 ### 2. Create the OData V4 Service

 > Heads up!
-The links below to `localhost` apply only to VSCode, BAS will generate its own link that'll open as soon as you run your project
+The links below to `localhost` apply only to VSCode, BAS will generate its own link that'll open as soon as you watch your project

 Create a file called ``risk-service.cds`` in the ``srv`` folder.